rsksmart/RSKIPs/IPs/RSKIP240.md

 |**Discussions-to**|https://research.rsk.dev/t/rskip-240-implement-storage-rent-in-rsk/163 |

 ## Abstract
-Storage rent is a *variable fee* collected from transaction senders to offset the cost of *retrieving relevant information* from blockchain state to execute transactions.
-The fee is called "rent" because it depends on the *time duration* for which the relevant data are stored in the *unitrie*.
-Rent is computed for each value-containing unitrie node "touched by" a transaction.
+Storage rent is a new *variable fee* collected from transaction senders to help manage the growth of blockchain state size.
+The fee is called "rent" because it depends on the *time duration* for which data are stored in the state *unitrie*.
+Rent is computed for each value-containing trie node "touched by" a transaction.
 This includes nodes containing account information, contract code and storage cells.
 Transaction senders currently pay *fixed costs* in gas for trie access through opcodes like `SLOAD`, `BAL`, `CALL` etc. Rent is an additional *variable cost* with a *cap* or limit.
 A trie node's rent is computed using a *timestamp* of that node's previous rent payment.
-The general idea is that these variable costs will be negligible for nodes that are accessed frequently and thus are more likely to be cached.
-However, the longer a node remains *unused*, the more outstanding rent it accumulates, and the more it will cost (with some cap) to read.
-Such nodes are less likely to be cached in memory.

 ## Motivation

 Storage rent introduces variable fees for trie access.
 These fees can help in the following ways

 - make storage payments fairer by introducing a *time dimension* to storage fees
-- improve state caching by *introducing a cache hierarchy*
 - help secure the network from some IO attacks by making disk IO more expensive
 - reduce the risk of storage spam and gas arbitrage
 - encourage developers and product designers to treat state storage more judiciously - important for long term scalability, sustainability and fairness

-### Why introduce rent now

-RSK is a relatively young blockchain and the above factors are not really pressing issues at the moment.
-However, the RSK community is working towards massive growth and user adoption.
-If successful, then introducing new economic mechanisms (such as storage rent) later can become more challenging and potentially disruptive.
-For illustration, one can look at Ethereum's experience.
-Despite continuing support from several core developers and researchers, the Ethereum community has struggled to reach consensus on introducing rent.
-Their experience illustrates that introducing a new pricing system in a mature and popular blockchain can be extremely challenging.

-Whenever practical, the RSK community tries to maintain compatibility with Ethereum.
-In the future, should the Ethereum community (or another public chain) come up with a clearly superior system for state size management, then we can always implement the same in RSK.
+- In the future, rent timestamps can be used for new *cache hierarchy*.
+Long unused parts of the state (old timestamps) can be stored at the lowest levels of caches or slowest disks.
+- If required in the future, rent timestamps be used for *state expiration (hibernation)*.

 ## Specification

 Storage rent is not a new idea - it is mentioned in the RSK whitepaper [1].
 It has also been proposed in Ethereum multiple times with varying designs [2, 3].
+The [Solana blockchain](https://docs.solana.com/storage_rent_economics) currently has a rudimentary version of storage rent.
 The current proposal has been influenced by several prior RSKIPs including [RSKIP21](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP21.md), [RSKIP52](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP52.md), [RSKIP61](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP61.md) and [RSKIP113](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP113.md).
 See [4] for additional background information.

 This proposal requires a hard fork.